 Commands

-Two surfaces: the client CLI you run on your own machine to sync your folder, and the service commands you run on the server to manage the API and the runner.
-The client is the one you touch daily; the server commands are for setup and the occasional check-in.
+Two surfaces: the local CLI you run on your own machine to sync your crons and pull logs, and the service commands you run on the server to manage the API and the runner.
+The local scripts are the ones you touch daily; the server commands are for setup and the occasional check-in.

 | Flag | Meaning |